sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/publishing_changesets.md

 - Push a branch using the branch name you defined in the campaign spec with [`changesetTemplate.branch`](../references/campaign_spec_yaml_reference.md#changesettemplate-branch).
 - Create a changeset (e.g., GitHub pull request) on the code host for review and merging.

-> NOTE: When pushing the branch Sourcegraph will use a force push.
+> NOTE: When pushing the branch Sourcegraph will use a **force push**.
 Make sure that the branch names are unused, otherwise previous commits will be overwritten.

 In the Sourcegraph web UI you'll see a progress indicator for the changesets that are being published and any possible errors:

 <img src="https://storage.googleapis.com/sourcegraph-assets/docs/images/campaigns/publishing_changesets_viewing_progress_and_errors.png" class="screenshot center">

 If you run into any errors, you can retry publishing after you've resolved the problem by running `src campaign apply` again.

-You don't need to worry about multiple branches or pull requests being created when you retry, because the same branch name will be used.
+You don't need to worry about multiple branches or pull requests being created when you retry, because the same branch name will be used and the commit will be overwritten.

 ## Publishing a subset of changesets